-February 11 marked the second meeting in the last couple of weeks with member housing co-ops, management companies and RePlan to discuss the issue of lease renewals with the City of Vancouver.
+February 11 marked the second meeting in the last couple of weeks with member housing co-ops, management companies and RePlan.
+These meetings were to discuss the issue of lease renewals with the City of Vancouver.
 50 non-profit housing co-ops across the municipality rely on City-leased land.
-But these leases start to expire soon (in the early 2020s), and even those that don’t already have an impact on the ability of co-ops to properly manage their physical assets and plan for the future.
+But these leases start to expire soon (in the early 2020s).
+Even those that don’t already have an impact on the ability of co-ops to properly manage their physical assets and plan for the future.

-The co-op sector and the City (staff and council) have known of the importance of this issue for years.
-But despite years of discussion and public expressions of support from the past mayor and council, we’ve seen very little progress.
-This lack of progress led to a break in talks with the City at the end of last year and presents an opportunity for co-op members and CHF BC to relaunch discussions of options on how to get official lease extensions.
+The co-op sector and the City (staff and council) have known of the importance of expiring leases for years.
+Despite years of discussion and public expressions of support from the past mayor and council, we’ve seen very little progress.
+This lack of progress led to a break in talks with the City at the end of last year.
+It now presents an opportunity for co-op members and CHF BC to relaunch discussions of options on how to get official lease extensions.